JunyaoPu/junyaopu.github.io/_pages/about.markdown

 ---
 I am a AI/ML engineer.

-For my study, I obtained my M.Sc in electrical engineering from the University of Manitoba, my graduate research focuses on deep learning algorithms, and tensor decomposition methods.
-Please see my thesis <a href="https://mspace.lib.umanitoba.ca/handle/1993/36582">Design and implementation of a convolutional neural network using tensor-train decomposition<a/> for details.
+I earned my M.Sc in Electrical Engineering from the University of Manitoba, with a focus on deep learning and tensor decomposition methods.
+My graduate research involved designing and implementing a convolutional neural network using tensor-train decomposition, as detailed in my thesis.<a href="https://mspace.lib.umanitoba.ca/handle/1993/36582">Design and implementation of a convolutional neural network using tensor-train decomposition<a/>

-For my work, I joined <a href="https://northstar-robotics.com/">Northstar Robotics<a/> in 2021 as a machine learning engineer, I was leading the AI vision development based on segmentation and object detection algorithms.
-I joined <a href="https://jcatechnologies.com/">JCA Technologies<a/> as a perception engineer in 2022, I am currently constructing our own AI vision pipeline for off-highway autonomous systems.
+I joined <a href="https://northstar-robotics.com/">Northstar Robotics<a/> in 2021 as a Machine Learning Engineer, leading the development of AI vision using segmentation and object detection algorithms.
+In 2022, I joined <a href="https://jcatechnologies.com/">JCA Technologies<a/> as a Perception Engineer, constructing AI vision pipelines for off-highway autonomous systems.

-Please email me for a CV or send a mesage on <a href="https://www.linkedin.com/in/junyao-pu-6a4b741ab/">LinkedIn<a/>.
+Please contact me for my CV or reach out on <a href="https://www.linkedin.com/in/junyao-pu-6a4b741ab/">LinkedIn<a/>.

 Email: <pujunyao7789@gmail.com>